Incoming Takeda CEO ready to do deals after refocusing drug company

-DAVOS, Switzerland (Reuters) - Takeda Pharmaceutical, Japan’s largest drugmaker, is ready to look at doing deals now that it has refocused operations, its incoming chief executive said on Wednesday.
+DAVOS, Switzerland, Jan 21 (Reuters) - Takeda Pharmaceutical , Japan’s largest drugmaker, is ready to look at doing deals now that it has refocused operations, its incoming chief executive said on Wednesday.

 Christophe Weber, who will become the company’s first foreign boss when he is promoted from chief operating officer (COO) in June, said he is anxious to screen opportunities as the global pharmaceuticals sector goes through a record wave of deal-making.